McDonaldSebastine/NeftexFund-DApp/README.md

 https://mumbai.polygonscan.com/address/0xf649ca0195CF967A4eDCd2B7B58C7F6FA4601830#code

 ## How to Create a Campaign
-.
-Click the create campaign button
+- Click the create campaign button
-. fill in the details of your campaign in the form that appear
+- Fill in the details of your campaign in the form that appea.
-Note: The date option of the form requires you to fill the elapsing (expiring) date of the campaign, depending on how long you want the campaign to last.
+## Note: The date option of the form requires you to fill the elapsing (expiring) date of the campaign, depending on how long you want the campaign to last.

 Regenerate response
 .